 His 2014 show Possible Worlds part of the Innovators 3 at the Linden Centre for Contemporary Arts depicted the middle place between leaving and arriving, long lost memories (real or imagined), and recently acquired ones.
 This installation was thought of as homage to a new era, celebrating possibilities and the constant search for new discoveries within our technological world.
 Some of these works were exhibited in 2015 as projections for the St Kilda Short Film Festival, Flinders Lane Gallery show Exploration15, Gertrude St. Side Projection Festival and 2015 Acland St Projection Festival.

 His installation Collaging Realities was shown at White Night Melbourne 2016 and Message from Mars (installation and film projection) were shown at Cube 37, Frankston Arts Centre the same year.

 You may have seen Drasko’s work when unexpectedly looking down in the laneways of Melbourne, where he regularly collaborates with street art group Legion of Ninjas.

 In 2017 he was invited to participate of the Benalla Wall to Wall Festival of Street Art.
-In the same year he won the Encouragement Award at the Toorak Village Sculpture Exhibition with his piece Sunflower.
+In the same year he won the Encouragement Award at the Toorak Village Sculpture Exhibition and the Stonemasons Prize at the Victorian Sculptors Association Annual Show with his piece Sunflower.